-In order to facilitate discussion and to stimulate collaborative research, we have established a number of virtual clusters, enabling languages and cultures professionals to engage with others on topics of great significance to the sector.
+In order to facilitate discussion and to stimulate collaborative research, we have established a number of research clusters, enabling languages and cultures professionals to engage with others on topics of great significance to the sector.

-Each virtual cluster operates independently, using a format which is most appropriate for the cluster’s purposes.
+Each research cluster operates independently, using a format which is most appropriate for the cluster’s purposes.
 For more information on a particular cluster, please contact the facilitator.

 Facilitators: Rob Amery, University of Adelaide, Cathy Bow, Charles Darwin University and John Giacon, Australian National University

 While Australians are realising that Indigenous languages are part of our heritage, it is still very difficult to study Indigenous languages at tertiary level—in 2015 there are only six languages on offer.
 There is a lot to discuss about how training in Indigenous languages at tertiary level is to be done effectively, and in a way that enriches our understanding of Indigenous languages.
 This cluster is designed to inform and facilitate that discussion.
 Information for this cluster is shared within a standard web page format; information and documents to be uploaded may be supplied by contacting the facilitator.
 Comments relevant to Indigenous languages education may also be added to the page.